YipinXiong/Notes-For-FrontEnd/Dive into the world of - Front End.md

 ![1544416107833](1544416107833.png)

-- *flex-grow* : dictates how **the unused space** should be spread amongst flex items (给其中一个item两倍于另外的items; 如果不设置这个property，items will not share the free space!) 注意，这个分的是idle space，而不是真正的比例！
+- *flex-grow* : dictates how **the unused space** should be spread amongst flex items (if you don't set this property，items will not share the free space.)

+  >  Note that here is setting the idle space rather than the real ratio!

-- *flex-shrink* : dictates how items should shrink when there isn't enough space in container. 缩小的比例！One of most common uses is shrinking items with different ratios.
-(For instance, the middle one will shrink as slower twice as the two edges ones. 中间缩小的慢, 两边缩小的快)
+- *flex-shrink* : dictates how items should shrink when there isn't enough space in container.
+One of most common uses is shrinking items with different ratios.
+(For instance, the middle one will shrink as slower twice as the two edges ones.)

 - *flex-basis* : specifies the ideal size of a flex item before it's placed into a flex container (initial width) [Difference between flex-basis and width](http://gedd.ski/post/the-difference-between-width-and-flex-basis/)